 In that same vein, the SYSTEM also relies on the tool to function.
-Without a tool, you just have a bunch of steps with no real way of actually doing them.
+Without a tool, you just have a bunch of steps with no real way of following through and DOING something.

 SO, WHY ARE SYSTEMS AND TOOLS OFTEN MISTAKEN FOR ONE AND THE SAME?

 It’s honestly not YOUR fault if you’ve thought systems and tools were the same thing before.
-There are HUGE companies, business coaches, and experts that are referring to tools as systems and vice versa and confusing us even further every single day.
+There are HUUUUGE companies, business coaches, and experts that are referring to tools as systems and vice versa and confusing us further every single day.